anujramesh/arima-garch/README.md

 # ARIMA+GARCH Trading Strategy on S&P500
 ## Strategy
-1. For each day `n`, the previous k days of the differenced log returns of a stock market index are used as a window for fitting an optimal ARIMA and GARCH model.
+1. For each day n, the previous k days of the differenced log returns of a stock market index are used as a window for fitting an optimal ARIMA and GARCH model.
 2. The combined model used to make a prediction for the next day returns.
 3. We will long the position if the prediction is 1 (positive), short if the prediction is -1 (negative)